Library Policies

 The Library Bill of Rights affirms the ethical imperative to provide unrestricted access to information and to guard against impediments to open inquiry.
 Article IV states: “Libraries should cooperate with all persons and groups concerned with resisting abridgment of free expression and free access to ideas.”
 When users recognize or fear that their privacy or confidentiality is compromised, true freedom of inquiry no longer exists.

-In all areas of librarianship, the best practice leaves the user in control of as many choices as possible.
+In all areas of librarianship, best practice leaves the user in control of as many choices as possible.
 These include decisions about the selection of, access to, and use of information.
 Lack of privacy and confidentiality has a chilling effect on users’ choices.
 All users have a right to be free from any unreasonable intrusion into or surveillance of their lawful library use.

 Users have the right to be informed about what policies and procedures govern the amount and retention of personally identifiable information, why that information is necessary for the library, and what the user can do to maintain his or her privacy.